 In this article we’ve described such a structured approach, the maturity assessment, how it can be applied to the Contract Lifecycle Management function and its processes, and how the use of a single number can meaningfully represent the existing state of play.

 The contribution that CLM has to offer in terms of risk mitigation is getting more recognition and the use of maturity assessments is a powerful tool for discovering and helping to ameliorate contract-related risk.

-If you would like more information on how to improve your CLM maturity levels and how to embed the right disciplines and technology in your business then contact Gatekeeper today for a free consultation.
+If you would like more information on how to improve your CLM maturity levels and how to embed the right disciplines and contract management tools in your business then contact Gatekeeper today for a free consultation.